Getting Started

 Installation is simple using Docker:

-docker run -d --network host --privileged --name cosmos-server -h cosmos-server --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /:/mnt/host -v /var/lib/cosmos:/config azukaar/cosmos-server:latest
+sudo docker run -d --network host --privileged --name cosmos-server -h cosmos-server --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket -v /:/mnt/host -v /var/lib/cosmos:/config azukaar/cosmos-server:latest

-IF YOU ARE USING WINDOWS OR MAC OS YOU CANNOT USE THE HOST MODE OF DOCKER.
-Please replace --network host with -p 80:80 -p 443:443 -p 4242:4242/udp
+IF YOU ARE USING WINDOWS OR MAC OS YOU CANNOT USE THE HOST MODE OF DOCKER WITH DOCKER DESKTOP.
+Please replace --network host with -p 80:80 -p 443:443 -p 4242:4242/udp or use an alternative software like

 You can use Docker-Compose but if you are on mac or windows (so no host mode) without a domain, that will prevent Cosmos from binding ports to itself! (preventing ip:port from working properly)